iotaledger/hornet/docs/post_installation/post_installation.md

 }
 ```

-Change `dashboard.bindAddress` to either `0.0.0.0:8081` to listen on all available interfaces, or the
-specific interface address accordingly.
+Change `dashboard.bindAddress` to either `0.0.0.0:8081` to listen on all available interfaces, or the specific interface address accordingly.

-Even if accessible from the Internet, any visitor still needs a valid combination of the username and password to access
-the management section of the dashboard.
+Even if accessible from the Internet, any visitor will still need a valid username and password combination to access the management section of the dashboard.

-The password hash and salt can be generated using the integrated `pwdhash` CLI tool:
+The password, hash, and salt can be generated using the integrated `pwdhash` CLI tool:

 ```bash
 ./hornet tools pwdhash